shielsr/assignment-03/README.md

 - Writing user stories and entities
 - Create models.py file with some basic classes
 - Created sandbox.ipynb to start experimenting with my classes
+- Fleshed out the Promoter, Gig and Sale classes
+- Wrote functions to switch the sale on at a certain date and off when tickets run out